Substance Use Dependency Signs and Symptoms

 Other Tools for dependencies: National Institute on Drug Abuse

 If you feel you may be struggling with substance use dependency, you are not alone.
 We are here to help.
-Click here to learn how you can get help now.
 If you would like to talk to someone that may have a similar experience and that is in recovery, call 989-732-1791 to be matched up with a compassionate and supportive Peer Recovery Coach through the NMSAS Recovery Center.
 They can help guide you through the process and help you start working towards a lifestyle of recovery that is unique to you.
-You can also go to YOUPICKRECOVERY.ORG to find a meeting that is right for you and start building your recovery support team.

 See the source image